calico/romic/tests/testthat/_snaps/mutates.md

     Code
       center_tomic(brauer_2008_tidy, measurement_vars = "foo")
+    Condition
-    Error <simpleError>
+      Error in `center_tomic()`:
-      foo are not valid numeric or integer measurement variables.
+      ! foo are not valid numeric or integer measurement variables.
               Valid measurements are: expression

 # Sort tables and update primary keys with new sort